kubevirt/user-guide/workloads/controllers/offline-virtual-machine.md

 $ virtctl expose virtualmachine vm-ephemeral --name vmservice --port 27017 --target-port 22
 ```

-All service exposure options that apply to a VirtualMachineInstance apply to an VirtualMachine.
+All service exposure options that apply to a VirtualMachineInstance apply to a VirtualMachine.
 See [Exposing VirtualMachineInstance](http://www.kubevirt.io/user-guide/#/workloads/virtual-machines/expose-service) for more details.

-## When to use an VirtualMachine
+## When to use a VirtualMachine

 ### When ABI stability is required between restarts

-An _VirtualMachine_ makes sure that VirtualMachineInstance ABI configurations
+A _VirtualMachine_ makes sure that VirtualMachineInstance ABI configurations
 are consistent between restarts.
 A classical example are licenses which are
 bound to the firmware UUID of a virtual machine.
 The _VirtualMachine_
 makes sure that the UUID will always stay the same without the user having to